Executive

 Jacqueline Williams

-The issues I have supported children and families with have included homelessness, neglect, limited educational opportunities, domestic violence and abuse, substance misuse, mental illness as well as child sexual exploitation.
+The issues I have supported children and families with have included homelessness, neglect, limited educational opportunities, domestic violence and abuse, substance misuse, criminality, mental ill health as well as child sexual exploitation.

 I feel that through both my personal and professional life, I have developed skills, knowledge and experience that have equipped me to be an effective Executive committee member.
 These include financial management, strategic leadership, board training and development, staff supervision and performance management.